kennedykwangari/kennedykwangari.github.io/pages/leadership.md

 As a [**Developer Advocate**](https://drive.google.com/file/d/1cIZnNTFTC4s_Dt_HGbFYuUAbCoAIqwsQ/view?usp=drive_link), Kennedy leads the Deeplearning.AI Nairobi Community with a membership of 4,527 learners and exists both online, and offline.
 He supports the community of learners in Kenya and globally with the right tools, resources, and a platform to connect, check-in, learn, voice, and share with other learners while building meaningful careers in artificial intelligence.

-- Through Deeplearning.AI, Kennedy has excelled in promoting partnerships with educators and technology players such as Coursera, Datacamp, Dataquest, NVIDIA AI and Packt to increase educational and professional opportunities, participation, and representation of the underserved communities in Africa.
+- Through Deeplearning.AI, Kennedy has excelled in promoting partnerships with educators and technology players such as Coursera, Datacamp, Dataquest, NVIDIA AI and [**PACKT**](https://www.linkedin.com/posts/packt-publishing_datascience-data-packtexpertnetwork-activity-6803619378156883968-oaY1/) to increase educational and professional opportunities, participation, and representation of the underserved communities in Africa.
 - He has empowered over 7,691 black technology community members with free one-year data education scholarships from Coursera and Datacamp to improve their data literacy levels and advance for in-demand careers in the data field.
 - Mentoring the learners enrolled in the Natural Language Processing Specialization